Last Updated on September 22, 2023 by Mark Ursell

 Watch the Video

 The Man Who Solved The Market

-Even before founded his hedge fund, Jim Simons had led a life of staggering over-achievement.
+Even before he founded his hedge fund, Jim Simons had led a life of staggering over-achievement.

 However, his free-thinking attitude clashed with the government’s government attitudes, and he was fired for speaking out against the Vietnam War.
-Simons was not down for long, and he soon became one of the youngest chairmen of a Math Department in the US.
-At Stony Brook University he honed his legendary recruiting skills to turn an average public university math department into a center stuffed full of world-class talent.
+Simons was not down for long and soon became one of the youngest chairmen of a Math Department in the US.
+At Stony Brook University, he honed his legendary recruiting skills to turn an average public university math department into a center stuffed full of world-class talent.

 At the age of 40, he left Stony Brook to found an investment firm and seek his fortune.
 He dreamed of a purely computer-driven trading system that removed all emotion from the trading process.

 But he didn’t know how to achieve this.
 In fact, it would take him years of research and recruiting some of the most brilliant people in the world to achieve his goals.
-By the time he did finally achieve his goal, he had changed the world of finance forever.
+By the time he finally achieved his goal, he had changed the world of finance forever.

 Here are some of my key lessons from The Man Who Solved The Market by Gregory Zuckerman: